MiSArch/docs/docs/docs/user-manuals/how-to-use-frontend.md

 ### Being a Customer

-If we are logged in with a user who has multiple user roles, then we need to switch to the "buyer" role in order to actually be a customer or potential buyer in the store.
-Alternatively, we could simply register another user, but not assign the "admin" or "employee" roles to them in Keycloak.
-A registered user only has the default "buyer" role, as long as we do not assign more roles in Keycloak.
+If we are logged in with a user who has multiple user roles, then we need to switch to the `buyer` role in order to actually be a customer or potential buyer in the store.
+Alternatively, we could simply register another user, but not assign the `admin` or `employee` roles to them in Keycloak.
+A registered user only has the default `buyer` role, as long as we do not assign more roles in Keycloak.
 Without a logged-in user, you can still see what a customer is supposed to see, but some features are not accessible then.

 #### Navigation